 Vocational experts – Parties may allege that the other spouse is capable of gainful employment or capable of employment at a higher wage.
 This can be relevant as to child support or spousal spouse.
 A vocational expert can help give this kind of testimony.

 Computer forensic experts – Computer forensic experts can often be useful in tracking down the computer and electronic data for a divorce or family law case.
 This could be relevant as to child custody or marital misconduct.
 It could also be relevant as to the financial aspects of the divorce.

 Forensic accountants – A forensic account can often help trace separate, pre-marital assets in a divorce.
 They also might be able to perform lifestyle analysis, in addition to business valuation.

-Other kinds of potential expert witnesses might be needed in a divorce or family law matter as well.
+Other kinds of potential expert witnesses might also be needed in a divorce or family law matter.
 These are just a few examples.
 The key no matter the situation is to enlist these experts as soon as possible.

-Many divorce and family law matters can be set for court dates and/or trial relatives quickly.
+Many divorce and family law matters can quickly be set for court dates and/or trial relatives.
 Many courts also set deadlines for the disclosure of expert witnesses.
 In some instances, an expert might even be able to help settle the case early before court dates of trial.

 If you are going through a divorce or family law matter and need an expert witness, Stange Law Firm, PC can help.
 You can call us at 855-805-0595.